HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 **Subscription:** defines the org’s subscription status which controls access to the API.

 **Subscription [Apps]:** an array of applications that the org currently subscribes to and can access using the API.
-The structure of an app object is governed by its **Type.**  Current CINX App types include **Data-Source** (catalogs of content) and **Integration** (interactions with other software systems).
+The structure of an app object is governed by its **Type**.
+Current CINX App types include **Data-Source** (catalog of content) and **Integration** (interactions with other software systems).
 The contents of this array will only be used if your app needs to access content of a specific CINX Data Source in a pre-defined data format.
 For example, price updates for an estimating system database.

-The following sections contain important information about using the API and the CINX Unique Ids that will be required for making some API calls.
+The following sections contain important information about using the API and the CINX Unique Ids that will be required for making API calls.

 **Does the subscription response contain a CINX API Token?**
 A CINX API Token is required to grant programmatic access to content on the CINX Platform.
-The API Token will appear at the top of the response object in a field named **cinx_api_token.**  If there is not a value in this field, then access to content will be denied.
+The API Token will appear at the top of the response object in a field named **cinx_api_token**.
+If there is not a value in this field, then access to content will be denied.
 A user can contact HPH, to have the necessary account modification made to allow for the generation of the token.

 <img src='images/subscription10.jpg'/>

 **Is the subscription active?**
 API-based access to CINX will also be controlled by the org’s subscription status.
 You will need to verify that the subscription is active.
 This is done by checking the **subscription** object of the response.

 If the subscription is active the response will have the following information:

 <img src='images/subscription11.jpg'/>

 **What is the user’s CINX Unique Id?**
 The CINX User Unique Id (GUID) will be required by some API requests.
 These requests will generally be ones in which new information is created or existing content is updated.
-The user will then be identified as the “last modified by”.

 <img src='images/subscription12.jpg'/>

 **Will you need to access price updates or other item content stored in a CINX Catalog in a specific pre-defined format?**

-The Apps array within the Subscription object in the response will provide a list of applications to which the org has subscribed.
+The **Apps** array within the **Subscription** object in the response will provide a list of applications to which the org has subscribed.

 <img src='images/subscription13.jpg'/>

 The **cinx_app_guid** is a constant value that is used to identify an application within the CINX platform.
 If you are a software company that requires data access to a specific catalog of content, a CINX app will be created and you will be provided the **cinx_app_guid** so that you can query the response for instances of your app.

 The **cinx_app_id** is a unique value that links a subscribing CINX org to your application.
 This value will be required when you are making API calls to access content.

 The **data_source** name value will define the source of the item content that will be used to create content update files (price updates).
 For more information about the relationship between and app and a data source, please review the CINX Applications and Data Source page.

 ## Templates
-### CINX Templates
+### CINX Data Object Templates

 To assist developers in creating and modifying data objects on the CINX Platform, the API includes templates that define the data structure and provide other information that can be used to present data options to the end-user.